 Different types of ions in the sample interact differently with the ion exchange groups, resulting in differences in the speed at which they move through the column.
 This difference is used to separate the ions in the sample.
 Ions with a smaller valence interact less with the ion exchange groups and therefore elute from the column faster.
 However, ions with the same valence or homologous elements will still elute faster if they have smaller ionic radiuses.

-Fig.2 shows the chromatogram of the standard solutions for seven anions.
-An anion exchange chromatography column (Shim-pack IC-SA3) was used in this analysis case.
-It was shown that F, Cl, and Br in the anion mixing standard solution were halogen elements, and that they eluted in order from small to large ionic radius, though their ionic values were the same.
+Figure 2 shows the chromatogram of standard solutions for seven anions.
+An anion exchange chromatography column (Shim-pack IC-SA3) was used in this analysis.
+F, Cl, and Br are halogen elements that eluted in order from small to large ionic radius, though their ionic values were the same.
+This demonstrates the high selectivity achievable through IEX for inorganic anion analysis.

-Fig.3 shows the chromatogram of a five-sequence oligonucleotide mixture.
-An anion exchange chromatography column (Shim-pack BIO IEX Q-NP) was used in this oligonucleotide analysis case.
+Figure 3 shows the chromatogram of a five-sequence oligonucleotide mixture.
+An anion exchange chromatography column (Shim-pack BIO IEX Q-NP) was used in this analysis.
 The separation of oligonucleotides is based on the number of phosphate groups in the oligonucleotide, i.e., the difference in negative charges.
 Therefore, each oligonucleotide was separated by their length.

 In ion-exchange chromatography, if a sample contains compounds whose ionic state changes with pH, changing the pH of the mobile phase as well as the salt concentration of the mobile phase can change the elution order.